 - i) The LA is valid for 2 years.
-Thus a month before the LA is expire, an email notification will be send to the company to indicate their interest in renewing the LA via the HCS online application system.
-A second email (reminder email) will be sent out 14 days before the LA expires. - ii) Company will be required to indicate if there is a change in formulation and the products that they are keen to renew in the Licence Renewal tab.
-For products that have a change in formulation, the company would need to apply them as a new application. - iii) After which, the endorsement of the LA will be as per Application procedures, Step 2 (iv). - iv) For companies which fail to indicate their interest to renew, after the LA expired, the products will be automatically remove from the database by the system.
+Thus 90 days before the LA expires, an email notification will be send to the company to indicate their interest in renewing the LA via the HCS online application system.
+A second email (reminder email) will be sent out 45 days before the LA expires. - ii) Company will be required to indicate if there is a change in formulation and the products that they are keen to renew in the Licence Renewal tab.
+For products that have a change in formulation, the company would need to apply them as a new application. - iii) After which, the endorsement of the LA will be as per Application procedures, Step 2 (iv). - iv) For companies which fail to indicate their interest to renew, the LA will expire and the company will lose its right to carry the HCS.